Set and achieve your biggest goals with coaching

 The 5 reasons you're failing at goal setting

-If you've followed all the goal-setting advice out there, but you still fail to achieve your goals, you are likely missing one (or more) of the following.
+If you've followed all the goal-setting advice out there, but you still fail to achieve your strategic goals, you are likely missing one (or more) of the following.

 1. Self-efficacy

-The American Psychological Association defines self-efficacy as “an individual’s subjective perception of his or her capability to perform in a given setting or to attain desired results."
+The American Psychological Association defines self-efficacy as ‘an individual's subjective perception of his or her capability to perform in a given setting or to attain desired results.’

 2. Ability

-We all have limitations.
-Having the self-awareness to realize when you lack the skills to achieve a goal will save you a ton of time and frustration.
-Your ability is tied to self-efficacy.
-But self-efficacy, remember, is one’s “subjective perception” of their ability.
 To get an objective opinion on your ability, ask for feedback from someone who knows the particular domain well or take assessments.
 For instance, if you have a goal to become a professional dancer, a dance instructor (not your mom or a friend) would be a great person to ask for an accurate assessment of your ability.

 3. Commitment

 Often, a lack of commitment occurs when a goal is pushed onto you by someone else (such as a manager) or when you feel pressured by external influences (such as society or your parents).
 These are all elements of extrinsic motivation, which means you're being motivated by outside factors.
-It may be time to develop your intrinsic motivation, meaning you're driven by internal factors, such as a deep sense of purpose or enjoyment.
+It may be time to develop your intrinsic motivation, meaning you're driven by internal factors, such as a deeper sense of purpose or enjoyment.

-Other times, your commitment decreases when you can’t see any progress toward your goal.
-It could be that you are making progress but just aren’t seeing it because you’re not tracking progress and appreciating how far you’ve come.
-Try keeping a journal, spreadsheet or chart that measures your progress in small milestones along the way.
-That way, you have proof that you are not where you were when you started.
+Other times, your commitment decreases when you can't see any progress toward your goal.
+It could be that you are making progress but just aren't seeing it because you're not tracking progress and appreciating how far you've come.

 4. Feedback

-Feedback is a necessary part of setting and achieving goals, so if you’re feeling stuck, this might be what’s missing.
-Because we all have blind spots, we all can benefit from having someone who will shine a light on those so we can improve.
+Feedback is a necessary part of setting and achieving strategic goals, so if you're feeling stuck, this might be what's missing.
+Because we all have blind spots, we all benefit from having someone who will shine a light on those so we can improve.

 For example, as a writer, I would never grow without an editor to tell me what I’m doing well and what I need to work on.
 If you need feedback on your goal progress but feel like you have no one to ask, consider coaching.
 A coach is an outside observer who is trained to spot areas for improvement and help you gain insights you couldn’t get on your own.